GoogleChrome/web.dev/src/site/content/en/blog/multi-screen-window-placement/index.md

 The browser
 [can](https://webscreens.github.io/window-placement/#usage-overview-screen-information:~:text=This%20method%20may%20prompt%20the%20user%20for%20permission)
-choose to show the permission prompt dynamically upon the first attempt to use any of the methods of the new API.
+choose to show the permission prompt dynamically on the first attempt to use any of the methods of the new API.
 Read on to learn more.

 ### The `window.screen.isExtended` property